shubhrajit-santra/weather_app/README.md

 --> Designed an API based weather app called "WeatherNow" using HTML, CSS and JavaScript.

---> The IDE used is VidualStudio Code.
+--> The IDE used is VisualStudio Code.

 --> The source code files are index.html, style.css and script.js